wso2/docs-open-banking/en/docs/learn/identifier-first.md

 If you have not started the Identity Server and API Manager servers, follow the below instructions to configure identifier-first authentication.

-1. Locate the following configuration in  `<IS_HOME>/repository/conf/deployment.toml` and Update the value of the `parameters.authRequestURL`
+1. Locate the following configuration in  `<IS_HOME>/repository/conf/deployment.toml` and update the value of the `parameters.authRequestURL`
 configuration with the host name of the Identity Server:
 ``` toml
 [[authentication.custom_authenticator]]